 Before you jump to the conclusion that your Fitbit battery died, check out our troubleshooting tips.

-Your Fitbit’s problem might be a faulty charger, bad power source, bent or missing contacts, or even a dirty charging port.
+Your Fitbit’s problem might be a faulty charger, bad or wrong power source, bent or missing contacts, or even a dirty charging port.

 These tips work for all Fitbits, not just the Versa Series and Sense.